QuantumObject/docker-ampache/README.md

 ## Usage

-To run container use the command below:
+If you need a MySQL database you can link container :

+    $ docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=mysecretpassword -d mysql

+or you can used a pre-existing mysql container.

+Them create and link to Ampache container

-    $ docker run -d -p xxxx:80 quantumobject/docker-ampache
+    $ docker run -d -p xxxx:80 --link some-mysql:db quantumobject/docker-owncloud

+where when been ask for database need to replace localhost for db.

 Check port and point your browser to http://[ip]:xxxx/  to initially configure your Ampache.

-where mysql user will be root and password will be mysqlpsswd

 when done please execute this command for security and remove the install script: